 The corporate tax rate is 15 percent.

-The corporate tax rate is 32 percent.
-Agricultural companies are taxed at a rate of 10 percent until 31 December 2010.
-Furthermore, agricultural, cultural, and artisan cooperatives may benefit from a 50 percent reduction in the tax rate.
+The corporate tax rate is 32%.
+Agricultural companies are taxed at a rate of 10% until 31 December 2015.
+Furthermore, cultural, and artisan cooperatives may benefit from a 50% reduction in the tax rate.

 The tax rate of 33% is applicable to companies other than those carrying on mining or long term insurance operations.
-It should be noted that companies that have been awarded manufacturing and export status qualify for special incentives such as reduced corporate tax rates.
+Companies that have been awarded with the registered manufacturing status are subject to a tax rate of 18% for a period of 10 years.
+Thereafter it reverts to the general rate which is currently 33%.

 The corporate tax rate is 20%/25% - The first EUR 200,000 of taxable profit is taxed at 20%.
 These rates have been in force since 2011.